Steps for Mutual Divorce — Complete 10-Step Legal Process (2026)

 1

 Begin the mutual divorce process by completing our secure Online Divorce Form.
-The ₹499 fee is a non-refundable form submission charge that covers your initial case intake.
-Within 12 hours of form submission, our legal team sends a confirmation email to both husband and wife to verify mutual intent
+The ₹999 fee is a non-refundable form submission charge that covers your initial case intake.
+Within the same working day, our legal team sends a confirmation email to both husband and wife to verify mutual intent.

 Form submission initiates legal review but does not start court proceedings immediately.